-Adam Charismatic, Celtic, kilted.\ Avatar of countryman J.M.
+Adam Charismatic, Celtic, kilted.
+Avatar of countryman J.M.
 Barrie's famous remark: there are few more impressive sights in the world than a Scotsman on the make.
 Mega wattage and multiply talented, he's a national journalist, author, star guide, star dad, cartoonist and guitar strummer & chansonnier for hire.
-Oh and he's the Editor of The Daily Constitutional, the London Walks blog. \occasionally
+Award-winning professionally qualified City of Westminster Guide.
+Course Lecturer. occasionally